The C++ API

 What lives where

-Document.h / Prim.h / Path.h / Property.h / Value.h are the model; Serialize.h is the native ASCII and binary I/O; Evaluate.h is the evaluator and dependency graph; Compose.h is cross-file composition; Codec.h is the codec seam.
+Document.h / Element.h / Path.h / Property.h / Value.h are the model; Serialize.h is the native ASCII and binary I/O; Evaluate.h is the evaluator and dependency graph; Compose.h is cross-file composition; Codec.h is the codec seam.
 To reach the model from another language, drop down to the C ABI.